feature-image

 ADVERTISEMENT

 The path to Cousins’ release was paved by a mutual restructuring of his four-year, $180 million deal.
 With two years remaining on the contract, Cousins was set to carry a cap hit of $24.6 million in 2026 and a staggering $90.4 million in 2027.
-Both sides agreed to reshape the deal rather than let it detonate on the Falcons’ cap books.
+But both sides agreed to reshape the deal rather than let it detonate on the Falcons’ cap books.

 ADVERTISEMENT

 The restructure, agreed upon, reduced Cousins’ this year’s base salary from $35 million down to just $2.1 million.
+That did not alter any of his guaranteed compensation; it simply restructured how the previously negotiated money would be paid out.
 The remaining $32.9 million shifted into his 2027 compensation.
-In exchange, a $67.9 million vesting guarantee for 2027 was added.
+And in exchange, a $67.9 million vesting guarantee for 2027 was added.
 It is set to trigger if Cousins remains on the roster past March 13.
+In total, the Falcons owe Kirk Cousins approximately $70 million.

 ADVERTISEMENT